 - Risk Management: Risk is an inevitable part of project management.
-The success depends on how well you have planned for risk mitigation.
-While documenting the project plan, make sure to identify risks, analyze them and prepare risk response plans.
+A project’s success depends on how well you plan for risk mitigation.
+So while documenting the project plan, identify risks, analyze them, and prepare risk response plans.

 Work around these components during the project planning process and create a pitch-perfect project plan.

-Step 1: Define Clear and Specific Project Goals
+Step 1: Define Clear & Specific Project Goals

-Setting project goals is the most critical part of a project planning process; it is, therefore, essential to carefully evaluate your stakeholders’ expectations before you define project goals.
+Setting project goals is the most critical part of planning in project management.
+Therefore, it is essential to carefully evaluate your stakeholders’ expectations before defining project goals.

 To get a better understanding of your project, discuss these questions with stakeholders: